 It is woman as wife that feminism completely denigrates.
 Motherhood is easily integrated into feminist ideology, but wifehood is not.
 A mother can still be an empowered, overachieving woman taking on a man’s role (thanks to daycare and nannies).
 A wife, however, is defined by her relationship to her husband—a man.
 A wife’s primary duty is to look after her husband—a man.
 A housewife does not earn her own salary and is financially dependent on her husband—a man.
 This is all anathema to feminism, which rests on the idea of woman’s independence from man.

 “Wife,” however, is key to woman’s role, and feminism has succeeded in this never being brought to our attention.
 There has been no backlash against and no discussion about what effect women voting and leaving the home for the workforce has had on women as wives.
 Career women who have left their jobs citing they wanted to be better mothers have even garnered positive media attention.
 Feminist Anne Marie Slaughter famously wrote about it in a 2012 article “Why Women Still Can’t Have It All” in The Atlantic.
 Slaughter had quit her job as director of policy planning at the State Department because she was missing out on being with her children.
 But, has any modern woman left her job citing she wanted to be a better wife to her husband?
-Yet, woman as wife is central to woman’s nature and role.

-Here is the infamous passage from Ephesians, much denigrated by feminists and often only paid lip service to by Catholics:
+First, here is the infamous passage from Ephesians, much denigrated by feminists and often only paid lip service to by Catholics:

 Wives should be submissive to their husbands as if to the Lord because the husband is head of his wife just as Christ is Head of the body the Church, as well as its Savior.
 As the Church submits to Christ, so wives should submit to their husbands in everything.